Batcombe, Somerset: History

 The name Batcombe comes from Saxon and means "Bat's Valley".

 Around 2 mi from Batcombe village is an Iron Age hill fort on Smalldown Knoll which dates back to the Iron Age and possibly the Bronze Age.

 Batcombe is thought to have been established around 660 CE following the Saxon invasion of Great Britain.
 Both settlements are recorded in the Domesday Book written after the Norman Conquest of England in 1066.
 The parish of Batcombe was part of the Whitstone Hundred.

 The Mendip district was, for several centuries, highly dependent on the wool industry, with which these villages were linked.

 Westcombe was for many years property of Glastonbury Abbey which was destroyed with the Dissolution of the Monasteries.
 The hamlet and area as a whole had strong links with the English woolen industry, which gave name to settlements such as Milton Clevedon.

 For a long time the Bisse family owned much property in Batcombe, as well as other local villages, including Spargrove.

 The Church of St Mary the Virgin dates from the 15th and 16th centuries and was restored in the 19th.
-The tower contains five bells dating from 1760 and made by Thomas Bilbie, of the Bilbie family, in Cullompton.
+The tower contains six bells dating from 1760 and made by Thomas Bilbie, of the Bilbie family, in Cullompton.
 It has been designated by English Heritage as a Grade I listed building.

 In the 1643 the people of Batcombe got into a fight with the people of Bruton.